AustinK1123/AustinK1123/README.md

 ## Hi there 👋

-My name is Austin Kellough
+My name is Austin Kellough, I am currently a Computer Science major at Wright State University.
 <!--
 **AustinK1123/AustinK1123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.